Jinshari Vol.49

 Pinching – Maintaining a Bonsai’s Beautiful Form

 In spring the warmth of the sun beams down on us.
 When fresh leaves start to bud in this season, it is time for bonsai artists to begin a very important spring job, bud pinching.
 New Buds and shoots will grow quickly in the spring.
 This can cause issues for bonsai which are supposed to be kept small.
-As such bonsai artists suppress the growth of trees using a number of pruning techniques.
+As such, bonsai artists suppress the growth of trees using a number of pruning techniques.

 One of these techniques is bud pinching.
 This is the process of using tweezers to take off the end bud of a branch when it begins to swell, leaving the two leaves between it (stopping the point of growth).
 If you miss this timing, the branch will grow out, resulting in the loss of a compact feel to the branches.
-The trick to pruning is said to lie in creating an overall balance by having parts which are left to grow and others which are cut short.
+The trick to pruning is said to lie in creating an overall balance by having parts that are left to grow and others that are cut short.

 Supporter Reporter